-It happens because of changes to the structure of the bone within the foot and toes, so that the feet no longer line up properly.
+Also known as hallux valgus, this happens because of a problem with the structure of the bone in the foot and toes, usually the metatarsophalangeal (MTP) joint.
+As a result of this, the feet no longer line up properly.

-Most commonly, the big toe pushes against the neighboring toe, and this causes the joint to stick out.
+As the big toe pushes against the neighboring toe, this causes the joint to stick out.

-Bunions often affect adults, but adolescents can experience them, too.
-Adolescent bunions are usually an inherited condition.
+The symptoms of bunions often affect adults, but adolescents can experience them, too.

-At times, bunions can occur near the base of the little toe instead of the big toe.
-These bunions are known as bunionettes or "tailor's bunion."
+Bunions can also occur near the base of the little toe instead of the big toe.
+These are known as bunionettes or "tailor's bunion."

 Here are some key points about bunions.
 More detail and supporting information is in the main article.

 - Bunions are also referred to as hallux valgus or hallux abducto valgus.

 - The bony lump develops when a toe pushes against a neighboring toe.
 This alignment causes the joint to protrude.